 —the thyroid gland does not make enough thyroid hormone

 Mild hyperthyroidism will be watched closely.
-Some women may need to take medicine.
-Pregnancy hormones can cause changes in thyroid hormone levels.
+Some people may need to take medicine.
 Your medicine needs may change during pregnancy.
 Your doctor will check your thyroid hormone levels every 6 to 8 weeks during pregnancy and 4 weeks after a change in dose.

 If medicine does not work,

 the thyroid gland may need to be removed.
 Radioiodine is used to destroy the thyroid gland.
 It is rarely done during pregnancy because of the risk to the fetus.

 There are no known methods to prevent this health problem.
 Proper prenatal care can help to find problems before they happen.

 American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 148: Thyroid disease in pregnancy.
 Obstet Gynecol.
 2015;125(4):996-1005.

 Graves disease in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/graves-disease-in-adults.
 Accessed August 24, 2021.

 Hashimoto’s disease.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/hashimotos-disease.
 Accessed August 24, 2021.